What sort of third-grade teacher would take her students on a field trip to a nudist colony?

 I dialed quickly.

-“My keys got locked in the car and your daughter and mine are being held captive in a nudist colony.
-Could you pick us up?”
+“My keys got locked in the car, and your daughter and mine are being held captive in a nudist colony.
+Can you pick us up?”

 “Why couldn’t we go in there?” asked my daughter, the budding biologist.